Ghost of Tsushima PlayStation 4 Pro Review

 Ghost Of Tsushima,NoobFeed,Sucker Punch,

 Ghost of Tsushima stars Jin Sakai of Clan Sakai.
 A noble samurai warrior trained from a young age by his uncle Lord Shimura.
-The Mongols have invaded Tsushima led by Khotun Khan, an incredibly intelligent and well-trained warrior.
-Khan makes his presence known immediately, as he burns a messenger alive.
-After a massive failed battle the Khan takes up residence in Tsushima, slowly killing the populist while also converting the natives to his cause.
+The Mongols invaded Tsushima, led by Khotun Khan, an incredibly intelligent and well-trained warrior.
+Khan makes his presence known immediately as he burns a messenger alive.
+After a massive failed battle, the Khan takes up residence in Tsushima, slowly killing the populist and converting the natives to his cause.

 Ghost Of Tsushima,NoobFeed,Sucker Punch,